 ‘Screen printing’ is one of the most popular and centuries old printing methods.
 Its durability and ability to produce vivid colors, even on darker fabrics, keep it still the number #1 method most commonly for fabric and paper prints.

-Sometimes called serigraphy or silk screen printing, screen printing is the process of pressing ink through a stencilled mesh screen to create a printed design.
-A screen printer transfers a stencilled design onto a flat surface with the help of a mesh screen, ink, and a squeegee.
+Sometimes called serigraphy or silk screen printing, screen printing is the process of pressing ink through a stenciled mesh screen to create a printed design.
+A screen printer transfers a stenciled design onto a flat surface with the help of a mesh screen, ink, and a squeegee.

 Different types of stenciling techniques include:

 – Using masking tape or vinyl to cover the desired areas of the screen.

 – Painting the stencil onto the mesh using ‘screen blockers’ like glue or lacquer.

 – Using a light-sensitive emulsion to create a stencil, developed like a photograph.